gitzaan/Measure-Energy-Consumption-/README.md

 To run the system: `python main.py`

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Conclusion

+Our "Measure Energy Consumption" project is progressing rapidly, aiming to transform how we manage energy usage.
+With innovative features like predictive modeling, interactive dashboards, and anomaly detection, we are committed to making energy consumption management efficient, accurate, and user-friendly.

+Stay tuned for further updates as we continue to enhance our system and provide valuable insights into energy consumption patterns.